cw/illustrator-aiv8-exporter/README.md

 # Illustrator AI version 8 Exporter

 Exporting AI version 8 from Illustrator is a slow, laborious process&mdash;this script fixes that.
 The script doesn't waste your time with GUI or settings you'll never use.
-You just run the script, select a location to export and you have your AIs.
-The script exports any layer, group or path named with the `.AIv8` extension.
+You just run the script and it exports any layer, group or path named with the `.AIv8` extension into the same directory as the active document.

 ## Credit